quantum9Innovation/proto/api/README.md

 > Then, run the bootstrapper from within the extracted location:
 > `$ ./bootstrap.sh`
 >
-> Make any necessary changes to config.json and then run:
+> Create and edit config.json and then run:
 > `$ ./start.sh`

 *These are the same steps that will be printed to the terminal when you run `yarn dist`.*